 Weight As delivered in the bag: 1.26kg

-Where used A few nights around Knoydart, Scotland.
+Where used A few nights around Knoydart, Scotland and mid-Wales.

 As light and compact and you’ll get, for the money Long enough inside, once you lie down Good venting options Quick pitching, once you get the knack As boring greens go, it’s not a bad hue

-Smaller than claimed in nearly all dimensions Way too small for two adults, despite ‘2P’ claims The fly door zip always snags Toggling the tent door up is awkward and unreliable Afterthought lace-on rain cover Basic (but light) bent-wire pegs Fly only rated to 1200mm Despite vents and an open door, it can be wringing wet with condensation
+Smaller than claimed in nearly all dimensions Way too small for two adults, despite ‘2P’ claims The fly door zip always snags – this drives me nuts Toggling up the tent door up awkward and unreliable (just undo one corner – picture above) Afterthought lace-on rain cover Basic (but light) bent-wire pegs Fly only rated to 1200mm Despite vents and an open door, it can be wringing wet with condensation

 What They Say The [Terra Nova] Laser Compact 2 is the small pack size version of the classic two-person tent, the Laser Competition 2, that offers a great mix of being super-low weight with additional comfort.
 With all of the benefits and features you would expect from a 2-person lightweight tent partnered with a compact pack size of only 30cm long.

-Garden pitch: first impressions Even without watching the vid below, first time pitching was not too confounding: thread the main hoop; fit the short end-poles and guy them out, then peg the four corners.
+Garden pitch: first impressions Even without watching the vid below, first-time pitching was not too confounding: thread the main hoop; fit the short end-poles and guy them out, then peg the four corners.
 My old Exped footprint (200g) slipped underneath.
 (I didn’t bother with the ‘rain cover’ till later).
-Apart from a bit of grass inside, the tent appeared as new.
+Apart from a bit of grass inside, the tent appeared like new.